bio-volumentations

 from bio_volumentations import Compose, RandomGamma, RandomRotate90, GaussianBlur

-# Create the transformation using Compose from a list of transformations and define targets
+# Create the transformation using Compose: do not forget to define targets

 aug = Compose([